 There are also reports that some companies are dropping insured ride-share drivers upon learning of their ride-share activities, according to the RideShare Guy and other online sources.

 Insurance companies are starting to capitalize on this rapidly changing industry by offering endorsements to cover gaps in coverage.
 For example, some companies sell “Period 1 Endorsements” to cover the gap in Period 1 coverage.
 Others offer hybrid personal/commercial policies.
 The extra cost varies, about $150 extra per year for GEICO hybrid policies according to the Nerd Wallet.
 However, not all companies offer endorsements, and some states do no provide ride-share coverage.
 Until the industry catches up with the changing times, ride-share drivers need to educate themselves about their own policies and the rules in their states on coverage.

 At the Bottaro Law Firm we represent ride-share drivers and passengers on claims from accidents due to the negligence of others.
 Recovery has included medical costs, lost wages (including lost ride-share income), deductibles, out-of-pocket costs, and the pain and suffering that our clients experience putting their lives back together after an accident.

-If you are a ride-share driver or passenger, we can help you navigate the confusing issues of ride-share coverage.
+If you are a ride-share driver or passenger, we can help you navigate the confusing issues of insurance coverage for Uber and Lyft drivers.
 Contact us today, 24/7, to discuss your accident free of charge.